THE

 Reply:

 Your analogy fails altogether.
-Programmers do not
+Programmers

-the apodictic certainty that we find invested in, say, analytical
+of the apodictic certainty that we find invested in, say, analytical

 propositions such that any possible outcome must follow — and